noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 ### Best Practices

-- generally a good practice to have some throttling when testing sites.
+- generally a good practice is to have some throttling when testing sites.
 It'll help you see your sites performance from your users perspectives.
+- always use strict mode and youll be safe
 - online first: we try the network first, if it doesnt, we show some fallback content (or 404 page)
 - offline first:
   - full content: deliver page header + content from cache, then update via network request